yurbika/Thai-Food/README.md

 <p>
 I copied from the target website a part of the menu and created my own dataset.
 Thus, I programmed a scalable menu website.
 Which is also responsiv and supports rotation.

-I tested the website with chrome vox and to ensure also a pleasing expierince for people with disabilities!
+I tested the website with chrome vox and axe to ensure also a pleasing expierince for people with disabilities!

 </p>